InfoSeeking/IRIS/README.md

 ##<a id="Filter"></a>Filter
 ###Request
+The filter controller removes words from the resources provided.
-The wordList parameter (optional) are the words you wish to remove from the content
+The wordList parameter contains the words you wish to remove from the content.

 ```
 <parameters>